You are hereMS Clinic

 A variety of voluntary research studies are conducted through the clinic.
 You may be eligible and interested in those ranging from surveys, MRI research, and clinical trials of new therapies.
 Each study has a unique consent form that would need to be reviewed and signed before participating in a specific research project.
 Consent can be withdrawn at any time.

-Consent for Release of Information to 3rd Parties (insurance and disability forms, etc.)
+- Consent for Release of Information to Third Parties

-To protect your privacy, requests for information to be released to 3rd parties such as disability forms, insurance forms, lawyers, employers cannot be released without written consent (signed and dated).
+To protect your privacy, requests for information such as disability or insurance forms to be released to third parties including lawyers and employers cannot be released without your written consent (signed and dated).
 There may be a fee for completing these forms.